mdavids/rfc/content/draft-davids-forsalereg-07.md

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.

-There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the particular domain name.
+There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the domain name.
 Therefore, this method is best suited for use by professionals.

 # Implementation Status